xojoyboy/REST-In-Five-Languages/REST-MULTI-LANGUAGE.md

   - **src/servers/<language1-server>/** (First additional server)
   - **src/servers/<language2-server>/** (Second additional server)
 - Ensure all servers are functional and can be tested using the client application.

+### How to approach this assignment.
+- Start by reading both the TypeScript and the Python server code to understand how the server works.
+- Choose a language you are comfortable with and start implementing the server.
+- Use the existing servers code to interact with your generativeAI tool to help you generate the code for the new servers.
+- Test your server using the client application to ensure it works as expected.
+- Understand how this server is implemented in your two languages of choice.
+- Explain the code to your other team members so they can understand how it works.
+- If you get stuck, reach out to your team members or the instructor for help.
+- If you get two languages done really quickly, consider adding a third language to the project.

 Good luck, and feel free to reach out if you have any questions!